sk7755/Compiler/README.md

-make : compiler all source codes make clean : clean all object and executable files
+make : compile all source codes \n make clean : clean all object and executable files

 if you want to parse Cminus code,